dataunfound/Pipeline_Simulator/README.md

 STORE R6, 200(R4)

 ## Assessment Criteria Met
-* **Complex Data Structures:** Used lists of nested dictionaries to maintain the state of the pipeline and parsed instructions.
+* **Complex Data Structures:** Used lists of nested dictionaries to maintain the pipeline state and parse instructions.
-* **Algorithms:** Developed a custom searching algorithm to look ahead in the pipeline stages for matching destination/source registers.
+* **Algorithms:** Wrote a custom search algorithm to look ahead in the pipeline to find matching destination and source registers.
-* **Error Handling:** Implemented `try-except` blocks to handle malformed strings and missing files gracefully without crashing the main loop.
+* **Error Handling:** Used try and except blocks to handle bad text formatting and missing files gracefully.
-* **Code Quality:** Used Object-Oriented Programming (OOP) principles by encapsulating the simulator state within a class.
+* **Code Quality:** Applied object oriented programming by keeping the simulator state securely inside its own class.